talari30/Q-file-share/README.md

 # QFileShare

-**QFileShare** is a secure file-sharing application that uses Post-Quantum Cryptographic (PQC) techniques to provide strong security against quantum computing threats.
+**QFileShare** is a secure file sharing application that uses Post-Quantum Cryptographic (PQC) techniques to provide strong security against quantum computing threats.
 It ensures end-to-end encryption and file integrity, offering both security and performance through PQC cryptographic algorithms that are standardized by the *NIST Post-Quantum Cryptography Standardization* process.

 ## Features